zajg/trello-periodic-card-adder/README.md

 ### What is Trello periodic card adder?
-Trello periodic card adder is a simple python application offering adding particular set of cards periodically to your boards.
+Trello periodic card adder is a simple python application offering adding particular set of cards to your boards periodically.
 It can be useful for scheduling iterative and recurring tasks.

 ### Configuring email account
 Configuring email account in file config.txt: